-Daniel I. Rees is a Professor in the Department of Economics at the University of Colorado Denver and the Editor-in-Chief of the Economics of Education Review.
+Daniel I. Rees is a professor in the Department of Economics at the Universidad Carlos III de Madrid and a coeditor of the American Journal of Health Economics.
 He received his B.A. from Oberlin College in 1986, his M.S. from the University of Wisconsin-Madison in 1988, and his Ph.D. from the Cornell University School of Industrial and Labor Relations in 1992.
+He was a professor in the Department of Economics at the University of Colorado Denver from 1993-2021 and Editor-in-Chief of the Economics of Education Review from 2014-2019.

 Professor Rees is interested in a wide range of topics including the determinants of risky adolescent behavior and the effects of prenatal stress on child health.
-He is currently studying the anti- tuberculosis movement at the turn of the 20th century, the relationship between midwifery laws and maternal mortality, and the effect of naloxone access laws on opioid-related mortality.
+He is currently studying the mortality transition at the turn of the 20th century, the relationship between hospital desegregation and the Black-White infant mortality gap, and the long-term effects of smoking on health.

 He joined IZA as a Research Fellow in February 2011.